 The start of a new year is a weird thing.
-If you’re like me, it’s like all of the sudden you feel all this pressure to make new commitments, to set new goals, to make all these big changes.
-I’m all about it.
-I’m all over that bandwagon every year making promises to myself about weight loss, strength training, eating better, writing more, reading more, on and on and on.
+If you’re like me, it’s like all of the sudden you feel all this pressure to make new commitments, to set new goals, to make all these significant changes.
+I’m all for it.
+I’m all on that bandwagon every year making promises to myself about weight loss, strength training, eating better, writing more, reading more, on and on and on.

 - Take a step back first.
 Don’t just shove 2016 under the rug (no matter how badly you might want to) and move on to 2017.
 It’s tempting.
 Looking back on a year can be painful, memorable, bittersweet… Looking back can make you laugh, cry, shudder, want to turn the page.
 It’s all ok.
 Remember that you’re doing the best you can.
 Remember the year.
 Remind yourself of your accomplishments.
 Think about where you were this time last year.
 Think about how you’ve changed.
 Journal about it.
 Talk to a friend.
 Spend some time this week in that in-between space of 2016 and 2017 and linger, just for a bit.

 - Think bigger than the basics.
 Don’t get caught up in what everyone around you is resolution-ing (not a word, but pretending) for and hoping to achieve.
 Spend some time thinking about you and what you need and want out of 2017.

 - Plan to remember.
 Whether it’s creating a Rememberlutions Jar (love it!) journaling, taking pictures, or documenting it all on Instagram, plan to remember 2017 in some way… so that this time next year, you can look back on it all.